Dynamsoft/barcode-reader-javascript-samples/hello-world/vue/README.md

 } from "vue";
 import { EnumCapturedResultItemType } from "dynamsoft-core";
 import { type DecodedBarcodesResult } from "@dynamsoft/dynamsoft-barcode-reader";
-import {
-  CameraEnhancer,
-  CameraView,
-} from "dynamsoft-camera-enhancer";
+import { CameraEnhancer, CameraView } from "dynamsoft-camera-enhancer";
 import {
   CapturedResultReceiver,
   CaptureVisionRouter,